-we want to foster a culture that makes everyone feel welcome and included.
+As we grow, both in size and in maturity, we want to foster a culture that makes everyone feel welcome and included.
 We now have a company-wide diversity and inclusion programme in place.
 As part of network to consider gender issues called 'AllInforma Balance'.
-This will be followed by a young leaders' network later in the bias training for recruitment and managers. have a pay gap between men and women, focusing on the UK at first as this is driven by legislation.
-The good news is that we're confident we're not paying men and women differently for the same role - and are committed to improving the gender balance in the business, particularly at senior management level through formal training.
-It also takes place through promotion, on-the-job learning and supporting productive and healthy ways of working.
+This will be followed by a young leaders' network later in the bias training for recruitment and managers.
+Additionally, we've assessed whether we have a pay gap between men and women, focusing on the UK at first as this is driven by legislation.
+The good news is that we're confident we're not paying men and are committed to improving the gender balance in the business, particularly at senior management level.